Dina Asher-Smith collects MBE from ‘funny and really charming’ King

 “I am definitely in a great place (for the World Championships).
 I’m really excited for the season.
 I am excited to kickstart my outdoor season this weekend.”

-It included clocking a season’s best 10.88 seconds to triumph in Switzerland, just shy of her 10.83-second British record.
+It included clocking a season’s best 10.88 seconds to triumph in Switzerland, just shy of her 10.83secs British record.

-Asher-Smith was also looking forward to seeing Mr Blackie later on Tuesday, adding “I’m really excited to celebrate my MBE with” him.

-She said: “My previous coach could not do the travel any more.

 From working as a kit-bag carrier at the London 2012 Olympics, she enjoyed a successful appearance at the Rio 2016 Olympics, where she finished fifth in the 200m and won bronze as part of the 4x100m relay.